majensen/libneo4j-omni/README.md

 ------------

 neo4j-client is known to work on GNU/Linux, Mac OS X and FreeBSD.
-It support Neo4j through version 5.
+It supports Neo4j through version 5.

 Getting Started